bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_rational_arma.md

 \begin{equation}
     x[n] = i[n] + b_1 i[n-1] + b_2 i[n-2] - \ldots - b_q i[n-q].
 \end{equation}
 where $i[n]$ is the input white noise and $b_i$ are the filter coefficients.
-The filter order determines how many past samples are combined to form a new sample.
+The filter order determines how many noise samples are combined to form a new sample.

 ### Autocorrelation of a MA($q$) process
 While the auto-correlation of the AR process is recursive, this is not the case for MA processes.
 Each sample of the input noise will only be memorized during the time that is present in the filter, determined by the filter length.
 Therefore, after a certain time, a noise sample will not be present anymore in the output signal.
 This also leads to the fact that the auto-correlation function will only be non-zero for a certain number of lags, which is a function of the filter length.
 There is no correlation for lags exceeding the length of the filter.
 In order to demonstrate this behavior, the auto-correlation function is calculated for several lags.

 At $l=0$ it can be found that
 \begin{equation}